 What has three headlines, two descriptions and 300 total characters?
 Google’s new Expanded Text Ads!

 In August, Google launched an even more expanded version of the expanded text ads.
 These new and improved Expanded Text Ads afford advertisers even more space and opportunity to set themselves apart from their competitors on the SERPs.
-Now you’ll be able to have three 30-character headlines, as well as a second description line – both of which have expanded to 90-characters versus the old 80-character descriptions.
-Thus, giving your ads the ability to be nearly twice as large and contain a total of 300 characters.
+Now you’ll be able to have three 30-character headlines, as well as a second description line.
+In other words, both formats have expanded to 90-characters versus the old 80-character descriptions.
+In effect, this gives your ads the ability to be nearly twice as large and contain a total of 300 characters.

 On top of the ever-expanding text ads, Google has also recently released Responsive Search Ads.
 Much like the newer expanded ads, these Responsive Text Ads offer more real estate and dynamically combine headline and descriptions to optimize the relevance and match to user intent.
 With these ads, advertisers can set up to as many as 15 headlines and four descriptions in a single ad.
 While these ads will only display on the SERP as the new, larger, Expanded Text Ads, they allow for the testing and reporting of different variations of headlines and descriptions.

 Needless to say, if you haven’t updated all of the ads in your accounts, we highly suggest you do so.
 As you’d suspect, the best way to drive peak performance from your Google Ads campaigns is to utilize all of the new features that Google releases.
 Advertisers should be utilizing these larger Expanded Text Ads to take up as much real estate as possible on the results page.
-While it may take some practice to nail down the best combinations of descriptions, we suggest making use of the Responsive Text Ads and their reporting features, which allow you to view the different combinations, as a starting point for writing your third headline and second descriptions.
+It may take some practice to nail down the best combinations of descriptions.
+Therefore, we suggest making use of the Responsive Text Ads and their reporting features.
+This allows you to view the different combinations, as a starting point for writing your third headline and second descriptions.